 FAQs: Eating in Tokyo

-Locals usually eat dinner between 6:00 p.m. and 8:30 p.m. though many izakaya and ramen shops stay open late.
-Lunch hours run roughly from 11:30 a.m. to 1:30 p.m., and going slightly before or after helps you avoid queues.
+Most people eat dinner between 6:00 p.m. and 8:30 p.m.
+Lunch is typically served from around 11:30 a.m. to 1:30 p.m.
+Eating slightly before or after peak hours helps avoid long lines, especially at popular spots.

-Yes, but it takes a bit of planning.
-Tokyo now has an increasing number of plant-based ramen, vegan kaiseki, and shojin ryori (Buddhist temple cuisine) restaurants.
-Look for vegetarian options in Daikanyama, Shibuya, or near Ueno Park — and check menus for the word “ベジタリアン” (bejitarian).
+Yes, but it requires some planning.
+Tokyo has a growing number of vegetarian and vegan restaurants, including plant-based ramen, vegan kaiseki, and shojin ryori.
+Areas like Daikanyama, Shibuya, and Ueno have more options, and menus may include the word “ベジタリアン” (bejitarian).